About the book

 "Just eight pages into this 'what happened next' memoir, you are catapulted to the 1960's when Dr. King visited Chicago as a part of the Civil Rights Movement.
 It was during this time that a middle-aged black couple were making plans to assure that I would be a part of their life and family."

-and Adoptees On
+and Adoptees On, the podcast

 podcasts???
 Episodes reveal other adoptees sharing their journey.
 It's a good dose of "Somebody gets me".